 Build your understanding of Barak Rosenshine's Principles of Instruction and how they can be applied in the classroom.Watch(31mins)

 High Impact Teaching Practice is a program that focusses on Curriculum, Pedagogy and Assessment.
-Catalyst equips teachers with the foundational theory and practical demonstration to implemented evidence-based pedagogy in their classrooms.
+Catalyst equips teachers with the foundational theory and practical demonstration to implement evidence-based pedagogy in their classrooms.
 The program has been designed for teachers from all year levels and subject expertise.

 It is a comprehensive professional learning program, encompassing both the theory of the Science of Learning and coaching for each teacher to enable high impact instructional strategies in the classroom.